veeral-patel/knowledge-base/docs/Security Engineering/web-app-hackers-handbook.md

 - Website uses POST parameters to fill out an email to send
 - Inject extra data to send arbitrary emails

+## Exploiting information disclosure

+- Script error messages
+- Stack traces
+- Verbose debug messages from application
+- Messages from server or database
+- Engineering informative error messages
+- Gathering published information
+- Leveraging side channels

+## Core Defense Mechanism

+### Handling user access

+- Authentication - ensure the attacker cannot masquerade to be someone else
+- Session management
+- Authorization - ensure the attacker cannot do something he doesn't have the privileges to do
+- All user input is untrusted and must be validated

+### Types of input:

+- Form fields
+- Cookies
+- Hidden form fields

+### Approaches to input handling

+- "Reject known bad", ie, blacklist: ineffective!

+#### "Accept known good"

+- very effective!
+- ie, input must pass certain tests
+- problem: apostraphes cause security risk, but people have apostrophes in their name

+#### Sanitization

+- very effective!
+- Accept the malicious input, then sanitize the input before submitting it

+#### Safe data handling

+- instead of sanitizing malicious data, accept the malicious data, but process it in a safe way
+- ie, don't pass data to OS command interpreter

+#### Semantic checks

+- sometimes, the input a good user and an attacker submits is identical
+- for example, if online banking web app sends user's account number as a hidden form field
+- validate that account number submitted belongs to the user who submitted it

+#### Boundary validation

+- every service that touches the input validates the input so the input cannot compromise that service.

+##### Example:

+- User puts login credentials into form.
+Form validates input contains only allowed characters, is within a certain length limit, doesn't contain any attack signatures
+- Application performs SQL query using username/password.
+Special characters are escaped to prevent SQL injection attacks
+- Application displays user account information.
+To prevent XSS, the web app HTML-encodes any user-supplied data

+#### Multistep validation and canonicalization

+- Say an app tries preventing XSS by stripping `script` tag from any input
+- User bypasses it with input `<scr<script>ipt>`

+### Handling Attackers

+- Handling errors: never show error message to public
+- Maintaining audit logs.
+(But leaked audit logs can be a gold mine for the attacker!)
+- Alert sysadmins.
+Usage anomalies may indicate a scripted attack, for example